Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 2) Always watch your baby while they eat.

 Remember, choking is silent.
-And sitting down to eat with your baby is one of the benefits of Baby-led Weaning anyways!
+And sitting down to eat with your baby is one of the benefits of Baby-led Weaning anyway!

 3) Offer soft foods.

-If food does happen to get past the gag reflex and cause your baby to choke, they will be much more likely to cough up soft food.
+If food does happen to get past the gag reflex and cause your baby to choke, your baby will be much more likely to cough up soft food.

 4) Offer safe sizes of food.

-It’s common in the baby-led weaning world to hear that you should be offering your baby food in the shape of a stick when they are just starting.
-This is so that your baby has something to grasp on to before she develops the use of her forefinger and thumb in a pincer grasp to pick up smaller pieces of food.
+It’s common in the baby-led weaning world to hear that you should offer your baby food as a stick shape when they are just starting.
+This is so that your baby has something to grasp onto before she develops the use of her forefinger and thumb in a pincer grasp to pick up smaller pieces of food.

 But here’s why I don’t suggest offering food in the shape of a stick or finger: if a baby bites off a chunk of the stick or finger-shaped food and it gets past his gag reflex, then it is a shape that could become a choking hazard.

-So what is a safer shape to offer to the beginning baby-led weaner?
-Slice the food thinly, like a potato chip, making sure that it’s thinner than your baby’s pinky fingernail.
-Which works well for foods like apple, sweet potato, beets or cucumber for example.
+So, what is a safer shape for the beginning baby-led weaner?
+Slice the food thinly, like a potato chip, making sure that it’s thinner than your baby’s pinky fingernail, which works well for foods like apples, sweet potatoes, beets or cucumbers.

 If you have a mandolin, this is a perfect tool to use!